 In addition to this recall, Ford also recalled more than 290,000 F-150 pickup trucks with 3.5-liter V6 engines.
 In some of these vehicles from the 2014 to 2017 model years, a leak in the brake master cylinder may weaken the front brakes.
 The truck in such cases may emit an audible warning chime inside the cab and show an alert in the dashboard message center.
 So far at least seven car accidents and two injuries have been reported as a result of this brake issue.

 If You Have Been Injured

-If you or a loved one has been injured as the result of a defective auto, you may be able to seek compensation for the injuries, damages and losses you have sustained including medical expenses, lost income, hospitalization, cost of rehabilitation, pain and suffering and emotional distress.
+Suppose you or a loved one has been injured as the result of a defective auto.
+In that case, you may be able to seek compensation for the injuries, damages, and losses you have sustained including medical expenses, lost income, hospitalization, cost of rehabilitation, pain, and suffering and emotional distress.
 An experienced auto defect lawyer will be able to offer you more information about pursuing your legal rights.